 Additionally, the MITE program leverages ongoing input and insight from a hand-picked Advisory Board of successful industry leaders and CEOs.

 Program Goals: Help You Accelerate Your Career, ‘Redefine the Possible’

-This means that, whatever domain you are currently immersed in, this program will equip you with the skills and knowledge necessary to succeed at the highest levels; or to change course and apply your innovation and entrepreneurship expertise to any area of interest.
+This means that, whatever domain you are currently immersed in, our program will equip you with the skills and knowledge needed to succeed at the highest levels.
+Here’s how we approach the concepts of innovation, entrepreneurship and connectivity, as articulated by our Academic Director Jeff Teza.